-The General Model will use current assumptions to estimate the amount, timing and uncertainty of future cashflows and it will explicitly measure the cost of that uncertainty, it takes into account market interest rates and the impact of policyholders' options and quarantees.
+The General Model will use current assumptions to estimate the amount, timing and uncertainty of future cashflows and it will explicitly measure the cost of that uncertainty, it takes into account market interest rates and the impact of policyholders' options and guarantees.

-The Standard is effective for annual reporting periods beginning on or after January 1, 2021, with early application permitted.
+The Standard is effective for annual reporting periods beginning on or after January 1, 2023, with early application permitted (the official date of initial application was deferred to January 1, 2023, previously was on or after January 1, 2021).
 It is applied retrospectively unless impracticable, in which case the modified retrospective approach or the fair value approach is applied.

 For the purpose of the transition requirements, the date of initial application is the start if the annual reporting period in which the entity first applies the Standard, and the transition date is the beginning of the period immediately preceding the date of initial application.

-The management of NCC do not anticipate that the application of the Standard in the future will have an impact on NCC's financial statements as NCC does not have instruments in scope of this standard.
+The management of NCC does not expect that the application of the Standard in the future will have an impact on NCC's financial statements as NCC does not have instruments in scope of this standard.